Keerthanasri-S/Keerthanasri-S.github.io/content/publications/_index.md

 \-->

-A deep learning-based system that detects animals on highways in real-time to help prevent collisions.
+A paper presented in IEEE the topic is **Highway Collision Avoidance** deep learning-based system that detects animals on highways in real-time to help prevent collisions.
 Combines CNN, HOG, and SVM for accurate image recognition and driver alerting.